machachi25/Senior-Seminar-Machavaram/README.md

 Log entry#7(02/01/2024)
 I have learned to parse and specifically select the aspects of the raw data I want, now I have to add my points system in some way, but I think I have an idea.

+Log entry #8(02/05/2024)
+The weekend update, is that I have been able to use the work we did together after school, and use that to make a lot more getter methods and then used those getter methods to make a bunch of for loops that willl iterate through each of the seniors first choice preferences and then add five points to that to determine their popularity.
+I struggled finding the sum, because I was using the for loop.
+MY master schedule kind of relied on it.